prakharkohq/interview/README.md

 * If you like eclipse instead of intellij install eclipse https://eclipse.org/downloads/

 <h3> Set up your desktop </h3>
 * Pull the git repository.
-Go to command line and type git clone https://github.com/mission-peace/interview.git
 * Go to root directory of checked out project.
 * Run ./gradlew idea to generate idea related classes
 * Fire up intellij.
 Go to Open.
 Go to git repo folder and open interview.ipr .
 On file menu go to project structure.
 Update language level support to 8